 Each year, the school's Green Committee hosts International Earth Day around March 20 on the Pegasus campus.
 The entire Pegasus community participates in this movement to help make a difference in the protection of our planet.

 Graduation is the final event of the school year and the culmination of a student’s Pegasus experience.
-The eighth graders are presented in their caps and gowns to parents, friends, faculty, staff, and honored for their achievements at The Pegasus School.
+Students in Grade 8 are presented in their caps and gowns to parents, friends, faculty, and staff and are honored for their achievements at The Pegasus School.
 Graduation is preceded by an awards ceremony during which student accomplishments are recognized.

 On the last day of school, students, faculty, and staff gather in the Quad for a Moving Up Ceremony.
 The eighth graders are recognized, and then students in pre-K through Grade 7 are promoted to the next grade level.
 Special recognition is given to our fifth graders as they transition to Middle School, and our outgoing seventh graders are recognized as the new student leaders of our school.